revolalex/rest-countries-API/README.md

 # rest-countries-API

-After chosing a country in the list all the information of the country will dynamicly change
+This website will show you a lot of information about many countries.

 <img src="https://user-images.githubusercontent.com/56839789/86288514-53bf2a80-bbea-11ea-8f25-9216f06266ef.png" alt="" width="50%;">

+After chosing a country in the list all the information of the country will dynamicly change.

 <img src="https://user-images.githubusercontent.com/56839789/86289352-d7c5e200-bbeb-11ea-8d89-bb45ba5ba062.gif" alt="" width="50%;">